Jesse Winker Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 9.1 K/9, which ranks 13th in the league.
+- The Padres pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 4.26 team ERA ranks 13th among all MLB pitching staffs.
+- The Padres have the 11th-ranked team ERA across all MLB pitching staffs (4.13).

-- Padres pitchers combine to surrender 12 total home runs at a rate of 0.9 per game (to rank 13th in baseball).
+- The Padres rank 13th in baseball in home runs allowed (14 total, one per game).

-- Martinez (0-1) pitches for the Padres to make his third start of the season.
+- The Padres will look to Wacha (2-0) in his third start of the season.

-- The righty last appeared on Friday against the Atlanta Braves, when he went 4 2/3 innings, allowing four earned runs while giving up four hits.
+- The righty last appeared on Saturday against the Atlanta Braves, when he went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.